pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 ## IOKit

-IOKit allows you to read raw HID input events from kernel.
+IOKit allows you to read raw HID input events from kernel.<br />
+The highest layer is IOHIDQueue which provides us the HID values.

+# The difference of event posting methods

+## IOKit device report

+It requires posting HID events.<br />
+The IOHIKeyboard processes the reports by passing reports to `handleReport`.

+## IOKit device value

+It requires posting HID events.<br />

+## IOHIDPostEvent

+It requires posting mac events.<br />

+## CGEventCreate

+It requires posting mac events.<br />

 # The limitation of `device reports`